sbissantz/rarp/git.md

 git commit -m "Initial commit"
 ```

+NOTE: GIT ADD is missing
+NOTE: GIT ADD is missing
+NOTE: GIT ADD is missing
+NOTE: GIT ADD is missing

 Usually, you should be a bit more precise when documenting your changes!
 But
 for the sake of understanding the Git way of doing things, the snippet
 suffices.
 If you want to nuancly pin down all the new cool features you've